The history

 2007: Designated as an Iowa Great Place

-2011: Reopened fully restored Historic City Hall to the public; Governor Branstad attends, speaks and cuts ribbon
+2011: Reopened LEED Platinum Historic City Hall to the public

 2012: Received Great American Main Street Award (GAMSA), the highest National Main Street Center honor